md5502/tools/README.md

    python video_downloader.py
    ```

-5. You will be prompted to enter the URL of the YouTube playlist you want to download.
+5. You will be prompted to enter the URL of the Aparat playlist you want to download.

 6. The script will download the videos in 720p quality and save them in the specified directory.